3mdeb/news-and-ideas/blog/content/post/2020-04-29-trenchboot-uefi-environment.md

 characteristics.
 For this particular article, we use **Supermicro Super** **Server M11SDV-4C** which has **AMD EPYC 3151** processor.
 We use connection via serial port, so every relevant output will be presented in the form of logs.
-What is important, our platform is equipped with **TPM** module which is obligatory in this project.
+What is important, our platform is equipped with **TPM** module (aka dTPM) which is obligatory in this project.
 Make sure you have it on your platform too.

 ## Operating system